laradumps/laradumps-docs/docs/get-started/configuration.md

 LaraDumps options and their respective configurations are detailed in this section.

-### App Host
+### app.primary_host

 Desktop App Host.
-Your Laravel project will send Dumps to this address.
+Your PHP/Laravel project will send Dumps to this address.

 You can configure the host in your `laradumps.yaml` file, under the key `app.primary_host`.